locationtech/geogig/doc/manual/source/start/introduction.rst

 Users familiar with Git should find it easy to use GeoGig, though some commands and ideas differ.
 For users new to version control systems, this document provides a complete description without assuming familiarity.

 This user guide does not cover all possible uses of each GeoGig command, but instead introduces the most common operations and workflows.
-For more information, explore the GeoGig manpages to learn about options not covered here.
+For more information, explore the `GeoGig manpages </manpages/>`_ to learn about options not covered here.

-.. todo:: Need link to GeoGig manpages.

 .. note:: GeoGig development is ongoing and still considered unstable, so functionality is subject to change.
 This documentation reflects the planned functionality that should be available once a stable version is released.
 While almost everything described here is implemented and functioning, deviations may occur.